prashanth-up/PFX/README.md

 pfx -thumbnail "filepath.png"
 ```
 ## TL;DR
-Just execute the following snippet if you have an IQ level above monkeys :
+Just execute the following snippet if you have an IQ level above average :
 ```
 pfx -h
 ```
-Then figure it out yourself 😎
+Then figure it out yourself!
 ## Any Issues:
-This is the first draft of the PYPI package.
+- This is the first draft of the PYPI package.

-This is prone to bugs.
+- This is prone to bugs.
 Let me know if any issues come up.

+- PFX is a dumb name, waiting for the real name's ownership to clear up.
 ## More imaging effects arriving soon...
+- Feel free to share any open ideas!